SpyrosKou/Plain-ROS-Java-System-Example/README.md

 3. Publish and subscribe to a ROS topic
 4. Create a ROS Service Server and call it from a ROS Service Client

+This repository also provides an example that demonstrates how to run rosjava with an another roscore.
+E.g. cpp roscore from **ROS noetic**.

 ## Requirements

 In order to compile and run this project only Java needs to be installed.
 [GIT](https://git-scm.com/downloads) also makes getting the source very easy.
 Links are provided for convenience.